Meet the Seminary Staff

 Formation Staff, Moreau Seminary

-Father Stephen Kempinger, C.S.C., a native of Indianapolis, is currently the Assistant Superior of Moreau Seminary and Director of the Postulant Program.
+Father Stephen Kempinger, C.S.C., a native of Indianapolis, is currently Postulant Director and Steward of Moreau Seminary.
 Ordained in 2001, his ministry has focused on the education apostolate.
 He has served as a teacher, principal and most recently as Superintendent of Catholic Schools for the Diocese of Fort Wayne-South Bend.
 He continues his work in Catholic education as a consultant with the National Catholic Education Association in Washington, DC.
 Fr.
 Steve is a graduate of the University of Notre Dame with an undergraduate degree in Geology and Secondary Education.
 He completed his theology studies at the Oblate School of Theology in San Antonio, Tex., followed by graduate and doctoral work in education at Loyola University of Chicago and Indiana University.

 Fr.
 Francis T. Cafarelli, C.S.C.